"The Inception of the Birth of Oregon"

 Photo Courtesy of Oregon Parks and Recreation Department

 This painting depicts the historic moment in Oregon history, when on May 2, 1843, the assembled group of pioneers voted on whether or not to organize a provisional government for Oregon territory.
-Gégoux was the first to attempt to paint this meeting and his work remains the most carefully researched artistic conception.
+Gegoux was the first to attempt to paint this meeting, two other artists Gilstrap and O'Brien were recruited but died before any paint went on canvas.
+Gegoux's work remains the most carefully researched artistic conception.
 Joseph Meek, seen in the center of the painting, his hat raised over his head, was reported to have called for the pioneers to divide into two groups, one for and one against the proposed government.

 Originally the painting included a figure of Father F. N. Blanchet.
 Click here to see the original form of the painting in black and white.